48 Hours in Porto

 Braga is the oldest Portuguese city.
 One of the earliest Christian cities in the world was founded in Roman times as Bracara Augusta.
 This city has over 2000 years of history as a city.

 That is just one hour by train from Porto.

 Book this tour online and discover this fantastic city!
 City Tour in Braga and Private Transfer to the incredible Sanctuary of Bom Jesus.

 Food Tasting in Braga

 Explore the incredible Douro Valley Wine Region.
 Visit the most famous wine estates and taste delicious Port wines.
 Lunch is included.
 Full-Day in the Douro Valley pick-up from your hotel – comfortable service!

 Douro Valley Hike

 Day tours are the easiest and quickest way to explore somewhere new while comfortably fitting it into a tight travel schedule.
-Departing from Porto or Braga, a day trip to the Douro Valley is an excellent option for those looking for a countryside escape, at the doorstep of the city.
+Departing from Braga.
+A day trip to the Douro Valley is an excellent option for those looking for a countryside escape at the city’s doorstep.
 That is included one leisurely hiking tour, lunch, and wine tasting.

 Train from Porto to Pinhao Portugal

 Pinhão is a small village in the Douro Valley.
 That is easy to visit one or two wineries from the train station.
 You need to walk for 10 minutes.
 Yet, the train is not 100% comfortable compared to other ones.
 The best train in Portugal is Alfa Pendular (High-Speed Train) from Faro to Braga.
 This train also stops in Lisbon, Coimbra, and Porto.